-Membership of the SRESU is open to all members of Scouts Australia, Victorian Branch who have an interest in radio or electronic activities.
+Membership of the SRESU is open to all Victorian members of Scouts Australia. who have an interest in radio or electronic activities.
 An amateur radio licence is NOT a prerequisite for membership.

 The SRESU meets on the second Monday of each month (except January) and visitors are always welcome.
-For more information please email the Secretary via our Contact Us page.
+For more information please leave a message for the Secretary or Training Officer via our Contact Us page.